On the third and fourth Betti numbers of a homogeneous space of a Lie group: Introduction

+In the above results we do not impose any restriction on the rank of the ambient group $G$ and closed subgroup $H$.
+In a special restrictive case when rank$(H)=$ rank$(G)$, the conclusions of Theorem \ref{thm-invariant}\eqref{cor1.3-4} and \eqref{cor1.3-5} follow from \cite[Theorem 26.1]{Bo}, \cite[Proposition 26.1]{Bo}, respectively, using description of the cohomology algebras of $G$ and $H$.

-As a consequence of Corollary \ref{cor-g-semisimple}\eqref{H-0-semisimple-cor1.3}, for the class of homogeneous spaces obtained by quotienting a semisimple Lie group by a semisimple subgroup, the difference between the number of simple factors of the ambient group and that of the subgroup gives rise to an interesting topological invariant.
+Theorem \ref{thm-invariant} leads to the next corollary where we obtain an interesting fact that, for the class of homogeneous spaces obtained by quotienting a semisimple Lie group by a semisimple subgroup, the difference between the number of simple factors of the ambient group and that of the subgroup, becomes a topological invariant.

-\begin{corollary} Let $G$ and $ G_1 $ be compact semisimple Lie groups.
-Let $H$ and $H_1$ be closed semisimple subgroups of $G$ and $G_1$, respectively.
+\begin{corollary} Let $G$ be a compact semisimple Lie group, and $H$ be a closed semisimple subgroup of $G$. \begin{enumerate} \item Let $ G_1 $ be another compact semisimple Lie group, and $H_1$ be a closed semisimple subgroup of $G_1$.
 Let $\g, \g_1, \h$ and $\h_1$ be the Lie algebras of $G, G_1, H$ and $H_1$, respectively.
+Assume that

-Assume that Then $G_1/ H_1$ is not homotopically equivalent to $G/H$. \end{corollary}
+Then $G_1/ H_1$ is not homotopically equivalent to $G/H$. \item Let $T$ be a maximal torus of $G$.
+Then $G/T$ can not be homotopically equivalent to $G/H$. \end{enumerate} \end{corollary}

+In Section \ref{appl-thm-noncompact} we derive consequences in the set-up of homogeneous spaces which are not-necessarily compact.
+In specific contexts, we obtain more precise information on the Betti numbers which are interesting on their own right.